hasura/graphql-engine/docs/graphql/core/guides/environments.rst

 Introduction
 ------------

-This guide will show how to approach various stages of development with Hasura.
+This guide talks about the process on how to approach various stages of development with Hasura.

 Local development
 -----------------